 - Add several garlic cloves and cook just until the garlic is fragrant, about 1 minute.
 (This is called “seasoning the oil” in Chinese cooking, but the technique works great here too.)

 - Be careful not to let the garlic get brown, remove it when you start to smell garlic.

 - Add zucchini noodles to the pan and stir-fry over high heat just until the noodles start to soften, about 2 minutes.

 How to Make Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta:

-(This is just a summary of the steps shown in the photos; see the complete recipe below for full instructions.)
+(This is just a summary of the steps shown in the photos; scroll down to see the complete recipe below.)